 As we all know, diet and nutrition are very important to our physical health.
-Eating poorly can result in a lot of health issues, such as developing a cardiovascular disease.
-We know to stay away from things like processed food and fried food to maintain a better physical health.
+Eating poorly can result in a lot of health issues, such as developing cardiovascular disease.
+We know to stay away from things like processed food and fried food to maintain better physical health.
 What about mental health?
 It seems that we rarely discuss nutrition although we know that physical heath (body) is connected to mental health (mind) vise versa.
 Because of this mind-body connection, it is worthwhile to understand the importance of keeping a healthy diet and lifestyle so I put together some simple changes you can make to improve and support your mental health that I personally tried and recommend.

 Choose quality vitamins over inexpensive alternatives